AI-SDC/SACRO-Viewer/docs/adr/0003-python-pyoxidizer.md

 This does raise a question - how do we distribute the python interpreter?

+We could require uses to have a python installation, and distribute just the python source code.
+But that would be a significant barrier to installation.
+Additionally, it would require us to support a large range of python version.

+However, there is a better option.
+We can distribute a version of python with the Electron application.
+This does not require any installed python, and means we just need to support the python version we choose to distribute.
+We can more easily upgrade python versions later too.

-For this, we will use pyoxidizer to build a stand-alone platform native binary that includes python and the python stdlib.
+To do this, we will use pyoxidizer to build a stand-alone platform native binary that includes python and the python stdlib, and can be used to run our shipped python code.

 Other options for this include pyinstaller - this option has not been explored, as pyoxidizer worked well when tried.